-Destiny’s story has been a punchline for a year now.
+Destiny’s story has been a punchline since the game came out.
 Story?
 What story?
 Destiny has a story?
 Good joke!
 And yeah, okay, yeah.
 Fair enough.

 The Dark Souls games are praised for their gameplay, but the complex lore is nearly as good.
 Most players rely on experts to explain what’s going on, and VaatiVidya is the most well-known story scholar around.
 At the moment, however, he’s embroiled in a nasty plagiarism scandal.